BrandonXu6106/obsidianpublish/content/thoughts/security.md

     - impersonation: can fake source
     - hijacking: 'take over' ongoing connection
     - denial of service: prevent service from being used by others
-- Given that Trudy can see all the data, how do we provide confidentiality? [[encryption|Encryption]]!
+- Given that Trudy can see all the data, how do we provide confidentiality? [[encryption.md|Encryption]]!

 ## Block Ciphers